Matts52/ECO304/README.md

 # ECO304_Generators

-Material to assist and teach students taking ECO304 at the University of Saskatchewan.
-Included within is a simple question generating bank, a section for visualizing abstract statistical concepts, as well as an area to formulate course grading for themselves thus far.
-All material is meant to serve as supplementary resources to the students
+Some simple question generators and calculators with a friendly user interface to aid students in the course ECO304 "Introduction to Empirical Economics" at the University of Saskatchewan.